naubiomech/OpenExo/Documentation/ReadTheDocs/source/index.rst

 Getting Started
 ---------------
-For new users, visit the **User Guide** page for an overview of the project.
+For new users, visit the **Background** page for an overview of the project.

 Developing
 ----------